-It is a hands-on, skill-building course focused on the development of professional skills including project management, grant-writing, and meeting organization and facilitation.
-In addition to completing readings selected to build theoretical knowledge, students will engage in 1) lectures from practitioners, 2) regular in-class writing assignments to improve the quality and speed of their professional writing, 3) role playing exercises to expand their facilitation and mediation skills, and 4) semester long projects aimed at develop their critical analysis of real-world implementation cases and the acquisition of crucial management skills.
+The course is a hands-on, skill-building course focused on the development of professional skills, including project management, grant-writing, and meeting organization and facilitation.
+In addition to completing readings selected to build theoretical knowledge, students will engage in 1) lectures from practitioners, 2) regular in-class writing assignments to improve the quality and speed of their professional writing, 3) role playing exercises to expand their facilitation and mediation skills, and 4) semester-long projects aimed at developing their critical analysis of real-world implementation cases and the acquisition of crucial management skills.